 Candice Brown’s millionaire shortbread hearts recipe

-Great British Bake Off winner, Candice Brown, has put a romantic spin on the traditional Scottish biscuit recipe by shaping them into adorable, dinky hearts and covered them in sweet caramel.
-This lush recipe makes 15 millionaire shortbread hearts that are perfect to package up and give to your loved ones – so get ready, set, bake and spread the love!
+Bake Off winner Candice Brown has put a romantic spin on the traditional Scottish shortbread biscuit recipe by shaping them into adorable, dinky hearts and covering them in sweet caramel.

 For the caramel

 - ½ tsp rock salt

 - 230g plain flour, plus extra for dusting

 - 25g ground almonds pinch of salt

 - 150g dark chocolate (minimum 70% cocoa solids)